karlmtr/python-latex-template/README.md

 # python-latex-template

-Latex templates using Python and TOML.
-In French (Swiss).
+Latex templates using Python, TOML configuration files and Jinja2, the templating engine.

+## Requirements

+- Python
+- $\LaTeX$ (pdflatex, didn't try with the other TeX engines)

 ## How to use it

 Insert the informations in the `.toml` configuration file.
 Then just run the `create_invoice.py` python script.
 ```bash